China and Thailand join WWF’s regional shark fin programme

 WWF has over a decade of experience working on shark fin consumption, and employs a multi-pronged approach, also focusing on fisheries management and trade.
 In 2007, WWF started its first programme to reduce the consumption of shark fin in Hong Kong, which is still ongoing today.
 WWF’s work to address the unsustainable consumption of shark fin in Asia includes running consumer and behavioural change campaigns to reduce demand; partnering with hotels, restaurants, and corporates to join our no shark fin pledge; and engaging international shipping companies to implement no shark fin carriage policies.

 WWF’s work to reduce shark fin demand in China and Thailand will continue for 3 years.
-The project benefits from the support of the Prince Albert II of Monaco Foundation (https://www.fpa2.org/).
+The project benefits from the support of the Prince Albert II of Monaco Foundation (https://www.fpa2.org/) as well as the Pictet Charitable Foundation, Stelios Philanthropic Foundation, and WWF-Germany.